Orbit Baby O2 Review

 The Orbit O2 Stroller Base claims to offer something of a hybrid stroller for everyday use and jogging.
 This bare bones stroller comes with a small under seat storage basket, adjustable handlebar, air filled tires, a lockable front swivel wheel, and 360 degree rotation on the "Smarthub".
 This stroller has shock absorbing suspension.
 It works with all the G2 and G3 Orbit Baby seats, bassinets, and stroller seats and you must purchase the seats separately as they do not come standard with the stroller.
 The seats are adjustable from a low to high positions they call city mode and performance mode.
 This Orbit frame is also compatible with an O2 Cup holder/organizer, sunshade, weather pack, and foot muff for an additional expense.
 The stroller frame has an intuitive fold, but sadly it does require removing the seat first.

 Ease of Use

-4moms Origami and Quinny Buzz Xtra came in lower with a 3.
-The high for the group is an 8 shared by the UPPAbaby Vista and UPPAbaby Cruz.
+The Orbit earned a 4 of 10 for ease of use; only 4moms Origami and Quinny Buzz Xtra came in lower with a 3.
+An 8 is the high score of the group, and is shared by the UPPAbaby Vista and UPPAbaby Cruz.
 The average is closer to 6.